HeavyHelium/lst-prediction/README.md

     * During Daylight Saving time, Bulgaria shifts to GMT+3 hence the time of taking the imagery is 12 at noon Local Standard Time
     * Otherwise, GMT+2 -- 11 AM

     Unfortunatelly, the UHI effect is weakest at around noon, especially in the summer.
-This limitation of remote sensing data acts as a hindrance in the analysis of SUHI(Surface Urban Heat Island effect).
+This limitation of remote sensing data acts as a hindrance in the analysis of the SUHI(Surface Urban Heat Island) effect.

 * Other factors which contribute to the LST such as Elevation, Albedo and other socioeconomic factors(e.g. social status, mean family income, etc.) have not been taken into account due to lack of data availability